dhanvanth342/dhanvanth342/readme.md

 ## 🎯 Currently
 - Seeking **full-time** opportunities as a **Data Scientist** or **AI/ML Engineer**
-- 📍 Based in Chicago, IL
+- 📍 Based in Jersey City, NJ

 ---

 ## 📖 About Me
 - 🎓 Master of Data Science (Illinois Institute of Technology, May 2025)
-- 💼 **1.5 years** internship in NLP, Computer Vision & LLMs
+- 💼 **2.5 years** internship in NLP, Computer Vision & LLMs
 - 📊 **1 year** experience in Data Analysis & Machine Learning
 - 🤹‍♂️ Strong multi-tasker—daily meditation keeps me focused & adaptable